OmriBenHur/aws-api-web-app/readme.md

 prerequisites:
-sign up to tmdb.com
+have git installed on your local machine. have terraform installed on your local machine. sign up to tmdb.com
 (https://www.themoviedb.org/) and create an api key. next, create an aws secrets manager secret with your prefered name, with the value of the tmdb api key.